In the sixteenth

 are mixed with fodder.
 The solution is to actually implement

-freedom in our society and our minds. |
+freedom in our society and our minds.

-This means
+This means that freedom:

-- must be limited (no import of fodder from the third
+must be limited (no import of fodder from the third

-world, just like the ban of exotic animals) and the
+world, just like the ban of exotic animals) and the export of animal

 products

-- must be made explicit (what are minimal requirements
+must be made explicit (what are minimal requirements

 for animal freedom)

-- must be guarded and monitored (the freedom of a
+must be guarded and monitored (the freedom of a

-factory farmer ends where the freedom of animals begins)
+factory farmer ends where the freedom of animals begins).

-- People should free themselves from all kinds of
+People should free themselves from all kinds of

 enslaving habits that prevent them from taking responsibility